 New York-based violinist Kate Dreyfuss is a versatile performer of classical and contemporary repertoire, an experienced arts administrator, and an avid teacher.

 She is a founding member of F-PLUS, a violin-clarinet-percussion trio based in Chicago and New York that is committed to collaborating with composers to establish a repertoire for their unique instrumentation.
-Since its inception in 2016, F-PLUS has commissioned works by Dylan Mattingly, Anna Meadors, and Nathan Hudson, toured the Chicago and New York areas, completed a residency at Avaloch Farm Music Institute, and performed at ClarinetFest 2017 in Orlando, FL.
-A tour of Michigan is planned for September 2017.
+Since its inception in 2016, F-PLUS has commissioned over 20 new works by emerging and established composers, and has completed residencies at Grand Valley State, Central Michigan, Stony Brook, and Duke Universities.
+In 2019, F-PLUS will attend the Shouse Institute at the Great Lakes Chamber Music Festival.

 Outside of her work with her two ensembles, Kate has performed with such artists as Eugene Drucker, Larry Dutton, and Paul Watkins of the Emerson String Quartet, cellist Colin Carr, the Kronos Quartet, and Sondra Radvanovsky, and with such ensembles as the Nouveau Classical Project, LoftOpera, and the Aeon Music Ensemble.
 In 2016 she won 3rd prize in the Hellam Young Artists Competition in Springfield, MO, and was a finalist in the 2018 Stony Brook Concerto Competition.

 The summer of 2018 brings Kate to Maine, where she will be a fellow at the Bowdoin International Music Festival.
-She has previously been a fellow at the Bang on a Can Summer Festival at MASS MoCA.
-She was also a featured artist at the second annual Festival Internacional de Música Académica Contemporánea in Cuenca, Ecuador, where she played a solo recital, taught masterclasses and private lessons, and performed in outreach concerts at local schools.
+She has previously been a fellow at the Bang on a Can Summer Festival at MASS MoCA and a featured artist at the second annual Festival Internacional de Música Académica Contemporánea in Cuenca, Ecuador, where she played a solo recital, taught masterclasses and private lessons, and performed in outreach concerts at local schools.